 Step 4: Giving Feedback that Helps Students Improve

 Feedback should be specific and helpful.
-Instead of just saying, "You need to do better," teachers should explain what the student can do to improve.
+Instead of just saying, "You need to do better," teachers should explain in actual context what the student can do to improve.
+Use specific examples that students can remember.

 Example: If a student consistently makes grammar mistakes in his writing, feedback could focus on providing specific examples of errors and offering explanations or exercises to practice those grammar rules.
 A feedback comment might be: "Michael, I noticed a few errors in your writing related to verb tenses.
 Let's review these grammar rules together and practice with some exercises to improve your accuracy."